Alejogb1/job-board/blog-data/string-agg-aggregation-result-exceeded-the-limit-of-8000-bytes-error.md

 So first thing you need to do is accept this problem and its limits and understand you have a data problem not a database problem

-Alright enough rambling let's look at some solutions I've picked up over the years
+enough rambling let's look at some solutions I've picked up over the years

 **1 Reduce the data**